simplex-chat/simplex-chat/simplex-messaging-implementation.md

 ### Receive and delete messages

-Server will send messages via WebSocket sent to all the simplex connections that the recepient is subscribed to via the current WebSocket connection.
+Server will send messages sent to all the simplex connections that the recepient is subscribed to via the current WebSocket connection.
 Server MUST send the messages in the same order as they arrive.

 #### Server message properties: